SMB Security

 Phased Deployment

-• Offer drop-in support hours
+Offer drop-in support hours.

 Migration Support

-• Help users import existing passwords
+Help users import existing passwords.
+Identify and migrate shared passwords.

-• Update critical passwords to strong, unique values
+Update critical passwords to strong, unique values.

 Enforcement

-• Disable browser password saving if feasible
+Set deadline for adoption.
+Disable browser password saving if feasible.

-• Monitor adoption metrics
+Monitor adoption metrics.

 Phase 4: Ongoing Management